 1. Enjoy it!

-This is the number 1 on my list simply because it affects all the former points.
-If you are toxic and angry you will not have good communication, and will, therefore, have a hard time.
-You will also have a very hard time finding both teammates and private opponents.
-But when all is said and done, this is gaming and it is supposed to be fun.
+This is number 1 on my list only because it affects all the above points.
+If you are toxic and angry, you will not have good communication, and will, therefore, have a hard time.
+You will also have a tough time finding both teammates and private opponents.
+But when all is said and done, this is gaming, and it is supposed to be fun.
 That is why we all became gamers because we enjoy playing very much.
 And we should all try to be a little more positive when gaming, and remember why we fell in love with it in the first place.
 If you do this, all the other steps on this list will not be hard work, but the time of your life.

 Related: Best gaming chairs – Complete list